markolalovic/metric-graph-reconstruction/README.md

 ## Description

-The main idea is the construction of a Rips-Vietoris graph of parameter $\delta$ around each sample point whose vertices are in the shell between radius $r$ and $r + \delta$, shown in red in Figure 2.
+The main idea is the construction of a Rips-Vietoris graph of parameter `delta` around each sample point whose vertices are in the shell between radius `r` and `r + delta`, shown in red in Figure 2.

 <div style="text-align:center">
 <img src="figures/labeling_step.png" alt="Labeling step" width="300">